jorgeborges143/CheetahcoinMultiWalletManager/README.md

       Change database host,username,password and database on the file /var/www/html/phpIncludes/connection.php Once done go to http://127.0.0.1/ to access your dashboard [default username:password => chtamaster:chtamaster]

-In case of doubts please send an e-mail to:  cheetahcointools@gmail.com
+# Contacts:
+In case of any bugs, doubts or suggestions, please contact # cheetahcointools@gmail.com Take into consideration that this is not my main e-mail, if you're looking for any assistance, wait max 24 hours and if you don't get a reply, please forward the e-mail to jorgeborges143@gmail.com or text me on cheetahcoin discord server, this way you can catch my attention!

 In order to get priority in response speed follow the rules below:

        Priority  | Subject